 It can be hard to find the cash for your training.
 That’s why we’ll pay your

 course fees – no strings attached.
-Once you’re an apprentice, we’ll also give you $1000 to spend on tools.
+Once you’re a signed-up apprentice, we’ll also give you $1000 to spend on tools.

 We’ll show you how to land a job with the best employers.
 When you’re ready, we’ll help you find work and give you a ‘Work Readiness Passport’ that tells employers you’ve got what it takes.

 Which trade is for you?

 The right trade for you depends on your interests and personality.
 To help you choose, we’ve collected information about what each trade involves, how you can learn, and where it could take you.